Major, Minor, Monthly Event Definitions, Fees and Exemptions

 Major Event shall mean any Special Event organized and conducted that utilizes Public Rights-of-Way (streets, alleys, sidewalks).
 This could include using private property in conjunction with public property.
-The Major Event permit fee assessed shall be One Hundred Ten Dollars ($110 plus system fees).
+The Major Event permit fee assessed shall be Two Hundred Twenty Dollars ($220 plus system fees).
 This fee is nonrefundable.

 Minor Event shall mean any Special Event organized and conducted that utilizes solely private property.
-The Minor Event permit fee assessed shall be Sixty-Five Dollars ($65 plus system fees).
+The Minor Event permit fee assessed shall be Seventy-Three Dollars ($73 plus system fees).
 This fee is nonrefundable.

 Monthly Event shall mean any Special Event organized and conducted that utilizes public or private property for a recurring event and/or closure at the same location on multiple dates in the same calendar month, if no changes are made to the Site Plan and/or Traffic Control Plan.
 The Monthly Event permit fee assessed shall be governed by whether it is a Major Event or Minor Event.